Icinga/get-started-docs/doc/12-director.md

 ![config-schema-filled](img/director/05-config-schema.png)

 Once the import has finished successfully, you will see the actual starting page of Icinga Director.
-You may notice that there are a couple of pending items in the Activity Log.
+You may notice that there are a couple of pending changes in the Activity Log.

 ![director-view](img/director/06-director-view.png)